 If you’re working on your computer at night, I definitely recommend buying a pair of these glasses.
 I sometimes also wear them during the day when I am working on my computer for long stretches as they help to reduce eyestrain.

 You can find an affordable pair for under $20 on Amazon.
-This is the pair that I bought.
+This is the pair (affiliate link) that I bought.
 You can customize the magnification strength or just buy a standard pair (I wear them over my prescription glasses).

 To read up on the research that has been done on how effectively orange glasses block blue light, here is an excellent recent article from The New York Times about the orange glasses craze.